Jaan Kruus

-Jaan Kruus (26 February 1884 – 15 May 1942) was an Estonian General.
+Jaan Kruus (26 February 1884 – 15 May 1942) was an Estonian general.

-Jaan Kruus was born in Sooniste Parish, Kreis Wiek (now, Märjamaa Parish, Rapla County).
+Jaan Kruus was born in Sooniste Parish, Wiek County (now Märjamaa Parish, Rapla County).
 He fought in the Estonian War of Independence and afterwards pursued a military career.
-He was promoted to Major-General in 1936.
+He was promoted to major-general in 1936.
 In 1940, during the Soviet occupation of Estonia, he was transferred to the Red Army and was a commander in the 182nd Rifle Division, part of the 27th Army.
 However, he was later arrested and executed in Moscow in 1942.